Computer Science

 Compilers

 This course offers the study of theories related to compilers with the goal of implementing a compiler for a simplified variation of a language such as C++.
 Topics include formal languages, grammars, lexical, syntactic and semantic analysis, code generation and optimization.
-Prerequisites: CSC 231, CSC 232, and CSC 233.
-Typically offered annually.
+Prerequisites: CSC 231 and CSC 236.
+Typically offered bi-annually.
+Not offered pass/fail.

 Distribution Area Prerequisites Credits